FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 (INSERT GIF HERE)

 ## Getting things ready

-I'll assume you already have a flutter project created and want to add this as a widget.
+I'll assume you already have a flutter project created and want to add a form widget.
 I like to put all my screen widgets in a folder called screens.

 Let' create our form file in `lib\screens\payment_form.dart`.
 Let's add a Scaffold with an app bar